 Legal and policy work

 When fossil fuel giants and other polluters roll in, our towns are at a huge disadvantage.
 The corporations have slick lobbyists, a squadron of attorneys, and consultants who give all the right answers.
 They do the rounds with local politicians.
 First they get everything lined up, then they announce the project to the public.
 Riverkeeper fights back.
 We are experts on environmental laws and public participation.
-Our staff features four attorneys and we work closely with dozens of public-interest lawyers.
+Our staff features five attorneys and we work closely with dozens of public-interest lawyers.
 Our staff attorneys went to law school to learn the skills and tools to protect our environment and combat corporate greed.
 Here’s what we do: file public records requests to disclose secrets to the public; ensure fair and public process; support communities through public hearings; and go to court when necessary to stop dangerous terminals, refineries, and pipelines.

 Here's an example of our legal and policy success.
 Riverkeeper and allies challenged and overturned an important permit for the Kalama methanol refinery in October 2017.
 The Washington Shorelines Hearings Board ruled that the Port of Kalama violated state law by failing to disclose the refinery’s full greenhouse gas emissions.
 This win sets the important precedent that Washington decisionmakers must look at the full lifecycle impacts of fracked gas, not simply what comes out of the smokestack, to get a true picture of the climate impacts.